-- Significant erosion (Yes or No): Do berms (inside & outside) have erosion gullies? - Are the berms stable (Yes or No): Is there any slumping?
-Are there cracks? - Successful vegetation (Yes or No): Are there significant areas on the berms (inside & outside) that need to be revegetated?
-Overall, does the vegetation appear healthy? - Significant siltation/sedimentation (Yes or No): Is there significant sediment from erosion of berms or upland areas accumulating in the passive component? - Significant change in water level (Yes or No): Is the water level rising or lowering in the passive component?
+- Significant erosion (Yes or No): Do berms (inside & outside) have erosion gullies? - Vegetation Problems (Yes or No): Are there significant areas on the berms (inside & outside) that need to be revegetated?
+Overall, does the vegetation appear unhealthy? - Significant siltation/sedimentation (Yes or No): Is there significant sediment from erosion of berms or upland areas accumulating in the passive component? - Are the embankments slumping/unstable (Yes or No): Is there any slumping?
+Are there cracks?
+Do the embankments or berms appear to be unstable? - Significant change in water level (Yes or No): Is the water level rising or lowering in the passive component?
 Is there water discharging from the emergency spillway or over the berm?
 Is the water level appropriate (not too high or too low) for the plants in the wetlands?
-Has a pond been drained that should not be? - Valves operable (Yes or No): Are all valves able to be opened and closed by hand?
-Are the valves in good condition?
-(All valves should be opened and closed during each inspection in order to maintain proper function.) - Maintenance performed and remaining: Describe any maintenance conducted or needed.
+Has a pond been drained that should not be? - Valves broken/inoperable (Yes or No): Are all valves broken or leaking or unable to be opened and closed by hand?
+Are the valves otherwise inoperable?
+(All valves should be opened and closed during each inspection in order to maintain proper function.) - Pipes Broken or Plugged/Not Flowing (Yes or No): Are any of the pipes plugged (with vegetation or precipitates) or not flowing?
+(Note: The 8" cross pipe from VFPW outlet channel to VFPE should normally not be flowing and the 8" valve should be shut.) - Maintenance performed and needed: Describe any maintenance conducted or needed.
 Remember to identify the component.
 Do portions of the berms need to be stabilized with riprap and/or reconstructed?
 Does supplemental reseeding and mulching need to be completed?
 Do passive components or pipes need to be cleaned of sediment?
 Do valves need to be replaced?
 Are any pipes broken or plugged?